PowerDNS/pdns/docs/backends/remote.rst

 dot, after version 4.0 the DNS names are always sent with trailing dot.
 F.ex. example.org is now sent as example.org.

+For the :ref:`remote-lookup` method, the priority field was required before 4.0.
+After 4.0 priority is added to content.
+This applies to any resource record which uses priority, for example SRV or MX.

 Compiling
 ---------